SCCU ANNUAL GENERAL MEETING

 (b) County Match Controller.
 Someone remarked that the Controller had avoided clashes with the 4NCL for the higher-graded sections but not the U160 and below.
 This had been his policy for some years, but maybe with the expansion of the 4NCL it was time to avoid clashes all the way down.
 He agreed to do so next year.
 In the meantime it was always possible for match captains to change dates by agreement, and some of them already had.

+(c) Junior Organiser.
+Neill Cooper noted that, as well as the seven teams in this year's U14/130, three others had expressed interest but been unable to find organisers.
 (3) Counties Rapidplay Championship.
 It was felt that the event held at Wanstead on 18th September had been a qualified success.
 It had gone smoothly (and the catering had been much appreciated), but it was disappointing to have had entries from only three SCCU Counties.
 We had, nevertheless, made a small profit.
 The ECF Home Director was keen to have another SCCU-hosted event next year.
 Wanstead would again be possible, but it was agreed to investigate the Open University premises at Milton Keynes.
 (MK is in the SCCU, just, though the MK club plays in East Anglia.)
 This venue would be more likely to attract teams from other Unions, and someone thought it might be rather inexpensive.
 We did not know about its catering arrangements or the availability of chess equipment.
 Provisionally, at whatever venue, we would go for the 24th or maybe 17th September.
+(4) ECF Things.
+The Executive talked about four things that were coming up, or expected to come up, at the ECF AGM on 16th October.

 (a) More frequent Standardplay grading lists.
 The ECF was to seek Council's views.
 Council rejected the idea when it was proposed in April 2007, but the Home Director was keen to try again.
 What did the Executive think?
 One view advanced was that we should have a half-yearly list for new players only.
 Whether this would be a physically separate list, or what grades the system would use next time round, we don't know.
 The Executive voted 3 in favour of more frequent lists and 4 against, and our rep will make his own mind up.